 Many art students struggle to justify their career choice to parents, friends, and family who see it as an unstable and unrealistic path.
 In fact, artists possess strong, marketable skills in analysis, organization, problem-solving, and creative and critical thinking.
 These skills can be applied to nearly every industry, making artists seeking their first job into versatile, flexible candidates.
 So, artists have transferable skills — what do they do with them?
 Where does an artist go for their first job?
-Nearly all artists will need a job to supplement the income from their studio practice, and it’s important to find work that benefits your practice somehow, whether it allows you flexible time, energy to make art, great contacts and networks, access to facilities or resources you need, or high pay.
-Let’s take a look at some of the best first jobs for recent art school graduates and the skills necessary to excel in these different roles.
+Nearly all artists will need a job to supplement the income from their studio practice, and it’s important to find work that benefits your practice somehow.
+Art-related jobs can provide you with exposure to art events where you get a behind-the-scenes look at how exhibitions or performances are put together.
+Plus, these jobs provide you with great contacts and networking opportunities, as well as experience in the field.
+Let’s take a look at some of the best first jobs for recent art school graduates and the skills necessary for these different roles.

 One common first job for artists is working as a gallery assistant.
 This seems like a perfect job for an artist, and it carries great perks and benefits.
 It’s the best way to learn insider information on how the gallery world operates: what art dealers look for in artists, how they work with collectors, how they run their business, and how an artist can grow their career.
 You’ll have your finger on the pulse of contemporary art, and you’ll develop an unmatched network of art world players.
 It’s also a great way to learn about curating.
 Despite typically being very small operations (most galleries are 2-4 employees, including the owner), if it’s a full-time position, you will likely receive health benefits — a must-have for a recent college grad in their first job!
 Be prepared for evening and weekend hours, though, since exhibition installations can run long and there will be monthly openings and events.
 Gallery owners will value your art historical and contemporary art knowledge, organizational skills, and strong written and verbal communication.